Gibraltar: What to see in this tiny country

 You are in good company if this spot is romantic.

 Sean Connery has married here twice.

 Roger Moore married here as well.
-Clearly a place where Bond, James Bond likes to get married.
+Clearly, Gibraltar is a place where Bond, James Bond likes to get married.

 Yoko and John chose Gibraltar for a wedding venue.